Canadian Commercial Corporation:

 CCC signs contracts for next-generation Light Armoured Vehicles (LAVs) produced by General Motors, selling the first models to Australia.
 1996 The Corporation celebrates its golden anniversary.

-CCC begins procuring vitamin A capsules on behalf of the Micronutrient Initiative, an Ottawa-based not-for-profit organization working with CIDA and UNICEF to address malnutrition in the developing world.
+CCC begins procuring vitamin A capsules on behalf of the Micronutrient Initiative, an Ottawa-based not-for-profit organization working with CIDA (now a part of DFATD) and UNICEF to address malnutrition in the developing world.
 By

 , the program provided nearly 4 billion capsules to malnourished children in over 70 developing countries, saving well over 2 million lives.